Codes and Scoring

 Possible Codes

-- A = State allows religious beliefs as a reason for exemption from childhood immunization
+• A = State allows religious beliefs as a reason for exemption from childhood immunization

-- B = State allows exemption broader than religious (e.g., personal, philosophical, or moral beliefs) as an acceptable reason for exemption from childhood immunization
+• B = State allows exemption broader than religious (e.g., personal, philosophical, or moral beliefs) as an acceptable reason for exemption from childhood immunization

-- C = State does not allow nonmedical exemption (religious, personal, philosophical, or moral beliefs) as an acceptable reason for exemption from childhood immunizations
+• C = State does not allow nonmedical exemption (religious, personal, philosophical, or moral beliefs) as an acceptable reason for exemption from childhood immunizations

 Possible Scores

-- 1 = State makes exemptions from immunization for nonmedical reasons (e.g., religious, philosophical, personal belief) (A, B)
+• 1 = State makes exemptions from immunization for nonmedical reasons (e.g., religious, philosophical, personal belief) (A, B)

-- 0 = State makes no nonmedical exemptions (C)
+• 0 = State makes no nonmedical exemptions (C)

 Federal Context

 While the First Amendment and other federal laws broadly protect student religious speech and private action, states legislate in a few areas regarding other types of student religious exercise.
 One of these areas of discretion is whether an absence due to religious observances or religious instruction (lessons, schooling, or confirmation classes) qualifies as an excused absence from school.
-All states have set standards describing the expectations and requirements for compulsory attendance of public-school children and some have a list of which excuses count as lawful absences.
+All states have set standards describing the expectations and requirements for compulsory attendance of public-school children, and some have a list of excuses that count as lawful absences.
 If a student is limited to a certain number of unexcused absences, the student and his or her guardian may be subject to the consequences of truancy by the state.

 The research team carefully read each state’s compulsory schooling laws with particular interest in lists of exceptions.
 If excused or lawful absences were specified, we noted whether absences due to religious observances and/or religious instructions were among them.
 Moreover, we took special care to observe whether a state requires schools/districts (e.g., “a school shall grant”) or permits schools/districts (e.g., “a district may allow”) to provide religious excuses.
 This distinction is important for RLS, which measures safeguards in the form of states removing artificial barriers of free exercise, artificial barriers of their own making.
-Since state compulsory schooling laws are potential barriers to the free exercise of religion, unless states prohibit local schools and districts from leveraging that power over religious people—that is, unless they require that religious reasons constitute an excused absence—they are not safeguarding citizens’ free exercise rights.
+Since state compulsory schooling laws are potential barriers to the free exercise of religion, unless states prohibit local schools and districts from leveraging that power over religious people—that is, unless they require that religious reasons constitute an excused absence—they are not safeguarding citizens’ free-exercise rights.
 In short, permitting but not requiring excused absences for religious reasons is not sufficient.
 We assigned codes to each law according to whether students are afforded excused absences for religious observances and/or religious lessons.

 Verifying Data

 We verified the data and scores for this safeguard by rereading each state’s compulsory schooling laws and completing a careful search of the websites of state-level education entities.
-The research team verified which reasons qualify as an excused absence in each state and recorded if a state included religious observances (e.g., holidays, practices) and/or religious lessons (e.g., confirmation classes, religious instruction) as relevant excuses.
+The research team verified which reasons qualify as an excused absence in each state and recorded whether a state included religious observances (e.g., holidays, practices) and/or religious lessons (e.g., confirmation classes, religious instruction) as relevant excuses.

 Missing Data